yiliren/yiliren.github.io/_pages/about.md

 ======
 01/2024 I served as Technical Program Committee member of INFOCOM 2024 Poster.

+01/2024 Our work on "Multi-person 3D Human Mesh Estimation using WiFi" has been accepted by IMWUT/UbiComp.

 08/2023 I joined the Department of Computer Science and Engineering at the University of South Florida!

 05/2023 I defended my Ph.D. dissertation!